cybercongress/go-cyber/docs/cyberd.md

 Solution is payment channels based on HLTC and proof verification which unlocks amount earned for already served request (new signatures post via requester/user to cybernode via whisper/ipfs-pub-sub)

-## Prediction by a consensus computer
+## Self prediction

 A consensus computer is able to continuously build a knowledge graph by itself predicting existence of links and applying this predictions to a state of itself.

 Idea: Everything that has been earned by a consensus computer can form a validators budget.

+Forgetting links: Prune min possible rank / 2

 ## Universal oracle

 A consensus computer is able to store the most relevant data in key value store.
 She is doing it by making a decision every block about what record he want to prune and what he want to apply.
 This key-value store can be ...

 ## Smart contracts

+Ability to programmatically extend state based on proven knowledge graph is of paramount importance.
+Thus we consider that WASM programs will be available for execution on top of knowledge graph.

-## Selfish linking
+## Selfish predictions

-Manipulating the rank: Sybil Attack: Quadratic voting.
-Rank squared.
-Decay from linear in the beginning.
+Protection from selfish predictions: from linear in the beginning to sum of square roots being mature.

 ## Spam protection

-In the center of spam protection system is an assumption that write operations can be executed only by those who have vested interest in the success of a consensus computer.
+In the center of spam protection system is an assumption that write operations can be executed only by those who have vested interest in the evolutionary success of a consensus computer.
 Every 1% of stake in consensus computer gives the ability to use 1% of possible network broadband and computing capabilities.
-As nobody uses all possessed broadband we use fractional reserves while limiting broadband like ISPs do.
+As nobody uses all possessed broadband we can use fractional reserves while limiting broadband like ISPs do, but we cant because it degrades value of rank.
+So we just compute 24 hours moving avarage and

+In order to automate governance process we will not add a feature of staking and unstaking, but instead implement s-curve type of automatic staking time depending on which all bandwith and computational limits will be accounted

-## Distribution Mechanism
+## Distribution

-Describe drops and other built in incentives
+No ERC-20.
+Reasons: expensive and non deterministic.

+- Compute SpringRank for Ethereum (Link is tx, weight is amount)
+- Create initial genesis for our network

+Every snapshot amount to be distributed is announced for the next snapshot.
+Every new PoC do distribution based on snapshot of previous chain merged with new Ethereum snapshot.
+For each new PoC amount of distribution which goes to Ethereum snapshot decreases.

-## Incentive Structure
+## Incentive structure

 To make cyber•rank economically resistant to Sybil attack and to incentivize all participant for rational behavior a system uses CYBER token.

-Since inception, a network prints 42 CYBER every block.
+Since inception, a network prints 42 CYB every block.

 Reward pool is defined as 100% of emission and split among the contracts according to (?):